-On Moving Day, PetsWelcome suggests appointing a family member as pet minder.
+On Moving Day, PetsWelcome suggests appointing a family member as a pet minder.
 If you’re moving solo, find a neighbor or friend to watch your pet or bring them to a kennel.
 Adhere to your pets’ regular schedule, so they will fare better and act accordingly.
-When long distance moving, ensure they’re fed a few hours before flying and provide them water before and after, says PetsWelcome.
+When long-distance moving, ensure they’re fed a few hours before flying and provide them water before and after, says PetsWelcome.

 Explore Some More

 After moving to your abode, ensure your home is safe and secure so that your pets can roam around and adjust to their new home.
 Some pets may act differently due to stress, says Petfinder, so gradually acclimate them to new rooms until they’re comfortable.